kamack38/posh-vscode-completion/README.md

-# 🚧 THIS REPO IS UNDER CONSTRICTION 🚧
+# 🚧 THIS REPO IS UNDER CONSTRUCTION 🚧

 Of course any PRs are welcome